 Impairment of Long-Lived Assets - The Company assesses the impairment of long-lived assets, including property and equipment, internally developed software and purchased intangibles subject to amortization, when events or changes in circumstances indicate that the fair value of assets could be less than their net book value.
 In such event, the Company assesses long-lived assets for impairment by first determining the forecasted, undiscounted cash flows the asset group is expected to generate plus the net proceeds expected from the sale of the asset group.
 If this amount is less than the carrying value of the asset, the Company will then determine the fair value of the asset group.
 An impairment loss would be recognized when the fair value is less than the related asset group's net book value, and an impairment expense would be recorded in the amount of the difference.
 Forecasts of future cash flows are judgments based on the Company's experience and knowledge of its operations and the industries in which it operates.
 These forecasts could be significantly affected by future changes in market conditions, the economic environment, including inflation, and purchasing decisions of the Company's customers.
-The Company performed an undiscounted cash flow analysis for its long-lived assets held-for-use, exclusive of the Company's assets held-for-sale, and for those that failed step 1, the Company performed a further fair value assessment, resulting in an impairment of \$2.1 million for the year ended December 31, 2020.
-The Company's assessment of assets held-for-use did not result in an impairment for the years ended December 31, 2021.
+The Company's assessment resulted in an asset impairment of \$574,000, \$0 and \$3,100,000 for the years ended December 31, 2023, 2022 and 2021, respectively.

 Deferred Financing Costs - Deferred financing costs are costs incurred to obtain debt financing, including all related fees, and are amortized as interest expense over the term of the related financing using the straight-line method, which approximates the effective interest rate method.
-Amortization of deferred financing costs, included in interest expense, net, in the accompanying consolidated statements of operations, was approximately \$177,000, \$778,000 and \$1,394,000 for the years ended December 31, 2022, 2021 and 2020, respectively.
-Amortization was accelerated in 2020 to reflect increased payments of principal and the reduction of outstanding debt balances.
-Unamortized deferred financing costs were approximately \$5,034,000 and \$40,000 as of December 31, 2022 and 2021, respectively, and are recorded as a reduction of long-term debt in the consolidated balance sheets.
+Amortization of deferred financing costs, included in interest expense, net, in the accompanying consolidated statements of operations, was approximately \$1,048,000, \$177,000 and \$778,000 for the years ended December 31, 2023, 2022 and 2021, respectively.
+Unamortized deferred financing costs were approximately \$4,700,000 and \$5,034,000 as of December 31, 2023 and 2022, respectively, and are recorded as a reduction of long-term debt in the consolidated balance sheets.